dm-drogeriemarkt/structured-logging/README.md

 ### Step 4: (Optional) Use the Task Decorator

 When you start another thread, MDC will be empty.
-Usually, you probably want to remain in the same LoggingContext, though.
+Usually, you probably want to remain in the same MdcContext, though.
 There's a decorator for your `Runnable` that solves this problem by copying your current MDC contents to the new Thread in which your `Runnable` runs and resets it when it's done: